Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Discussion

 \section{Discussion}

-Responses to public health crises, such as outbreaks of infectious diseases, creates a need for informed decision making by realistically modeling the dynamics using stochastic models.
-Yet, fitting such models to observed data present many difficulties and several methods were developed address this challenge.
+Responses to public health crises, such as outbreaks of infectious diseases, create a need for informed decision making by realistically modeling the dynamics using stochastic models.
+Yet, fitting such models to observed data present many difficulties and several methods were developed to address this challenge.
 In this work, we systematically evaluated two state-of-the-art methods for Bayesian parameter inference, Conditional Normalizing Flows (CNF) and pseudo-marginal particle MCMC, referred to as Particle Filters (PF), across a range of stochastic compartmental models.
 Our analysis encompassed synthetic and real-world data, varied model structure, and different levels of data sparsity, yielding crucial insights into the strengths and limitations of each methodology when applied in epidemiological modeling scenarios.
+Where feasible, we calculated a reference posterior using Hamiltonian Monte Carlo (HMC) on a finely discretized version of the stochastic models.
 Across all investigated scenarios, both methods produced accurate fits and informative posteriors.
 However, this study revealed systematic differences of uncertainty in the parameter space due to different posterior geometries and model design choices.

-In the context of an identifiable stochastic model, such as the SIR model, both CNF and PF yielded highly consistent posterior distributions and closely matched predictive epidemic trajectories.
-The marginal and joint posterior estimates and MAP estimates were near the data-generating parameters and the root mean square error (RMSE) values confirmed high predictive accuracy for both methods, despite imperfect calibration of the CNFs.
-Additionally, CNF exhibited very good recovery plots in this setting.
-As a exact method, PF showed a good recovery of the true parameters in this setting, that were closely matched by the CNF.
-Together, this indicates that, once trained, CNF can deliver inference quality on a par with an MCMC based baseline while enabling possible amortization across different datasets and yielding high computational efficiency in the inference phase.
+In the context of small stochastic models, such as the SIR model and the SIS model, both CNF and PF yielded highly consistent posterior distributions and closely matched predictive epidemic trajectories.
+The marginal and joint posterior estimates and MAP estimates were near the data-generating parameters and the predictive energy scores confirmed high predictive accuracy for both methods.
+CNFs exhibited miscalibration for the SIR model, which resulted in small offsets relative to PF and HMC.
+In contrast to that, CNF exhibited very good recovery plots in these settings.
+As an exact method, PF showed a good recovery of the true parameters and a high agreement with the reference posterior distributions, that were closely matched by the CNF.
+Together, this indicates that, once trained, CNF can deliver inference quality on a par with an exact MCMC based baseline while enabling possible amortization across different datasets and yielding high computational efficiency in the inference phase but miscalibration needs to be handled and analysed carefully.